14th Annual "Ride For Autism" Sunday October 10th 2021

 Due to Covid we will not be offering lunch or a raffle this year.
 Click below to view the flyer.

 All proceeds from this event will help raise money to benefit local families whose children have been diagnosed with Autism, by providing funding for scholarships, services, therapies, education and information associated with Autism Spectrum Disorders.
-If you are interested in providing raffle prize donations, please contact Geoff Cooper at (209) 256-2476 or email [email protected].
+If you are interested in providing raffle prize donations, please contact Geoff Cooper at (209) 256-2476 or email -info@tricountyautismgroup.com.

 Tri-County Autism Group is a non-profit, 501-C3 organization formed 8 years ago to assist families in Amador, Calaveras and Tuolomne counties, for their Autism needs.
 Monthly meetings are held every 3rd Tuesday at El Terero.
 Meetings begin at 7pm and are open to the public.
 New members are welcome and encouraged.